tus/tus-resumable-upload-protocol/README.md

 ## Abstract

-The tus resumable upload protocol describes a light-weigh mechanism for file uploads over http that can be resumed in the event of a network failure.

-Features of the protocol include:

-* Uploading files via HTTP
-* Resuming interrupted uploads

-## Protocol

-This protocol adds a small layer on top of
-[RFC 2616](http://tools.ietf.org/html/rfc2616) (HTTP 1.1) to provide a [RESTful](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)
-mechanism for resumable file uploads.
+The protocol describes the use of a subset of [RFC 2616](http://tools.ietf.org/html/rfc2616) (HTTP 1.1) in order to achieve a [RESTful](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) mechanism for resumable file uploads.

-### Example: Resumable Upload
+## Example: Resumable Upload

 The example below is meant to give you a quick overview over the protocol, but is not part of the protocol definition.

-A new file resource is created by sending POST request to an URL defined by the
+A new file resource is created by sending a POST request to an URL defined by the server:
-server:

 **Request:**